redsanket/spark/external/oozie/guide/overview.rst

 then roll it up.

 For example, the ``coordinator.xml`` below every hour accesses the past 24 hours of data and rolls that data up.
-You can see that the frequecy for the Coordinator is every hour but that the input event is for 24 hours (``${current(0)} to ``${current(-23)}``).
+You can see that the frequency for the Coordinator is every hour but that the input event is for 24 hours (``${current(0)} to ``${current(-23)}``).

 .. code-block:: xml